barty-s/client_list_app/README.md

 <img src='/docs/action1/pb2.png' >

-16. If the user selects 10km as the race distance, there will be a minimum limit of 00:26 minutes, the current world record time, and a maximum limit of 00:59, the standard limit for a 10km race.
+16. If the user selects 10km as the race distance, there will be a minimum limit of 00:26 minutes, the current world record time, and a maximum limit of 01:59, the standard limit for a 10km race.
+For numbers below 10, it is not necessary to prefix with "0" e.g "7" is valid as is "07".
 17. If the user selects Half-Marathon as the race distance, there will be a minimum limit of 00:57 minutes, the current world record time, and a maximum limit of 02:59, the standard limit for a half-marathon race.
 18. If the user selects Marathon as the race distance, there will be a minimum limit of 02:00 hours, the current world record time, and a maximum limit of 06:59, the standard limit for a marathon race.
 19. If the user inputs values outside the above-stated limits, they will be warned of either the maximum or minimum limit, and then prompted to input a valid value - as demonstrated with the 5km example images.